-Even if you decide you want to use your card for mostly everything else (meals, souvenirs, ticket entrances/tours) I’d still strongly suggest you take some extra cash (maybe $100 dollars worth, which of course depends on your destination/length of travel, but it’s just a ballpark estimate).
+Even if you decide you want to use your card for most everything else (meals, souvenirs, ticket entrances/tours) I’d still strongly suggest you take some extra cash (maybe $100 dollars worth, which of course depends on your destination/length of travel, but it’s just a ballpark estimate).

-I usually order foreign currency through my bank for the convenience that I can order it online or through my banking app, and it is taken straight from my bank account, instead of taking it out manually and taking it to a foreign exchange store.
+I usually order foreign currency through my bank for the convenience that I can order it online or through my banking app, and it is taken straight from my bank account, instead of taking it out manually and taking to a foreign exchange store.